-The Court will generally hold a telephonic status hearing to set dates for the settlement conference and the exchange of pre-conference settlement statements to opposing counsel and the Court.
-Counsel primarily responsible for settlement discussions must participate in this telephonic status hearing.
+The Court will generally hold a video conference to set dates for the settlement conference and the exchange of pre-conference settlement statements.
+Counsel primarily responsible for settlement discussions must participate in this video conference.
 Counsel should come prepared to discuss the availability of both attorneys and all decisionmakers who will participate in the settlement conference, consistent with the requirements of this order.

-Particularly if the case is in the early stages of discovery, the parties should consider whether they have the necessary information to engage in meaningful settlement discussions and, if not, raise the issue during the telephonic status hearing.
+Particularly if the case is in the early stages of discovery, the parties should consider whether they have the necessary information to engage in meaningful settlement discussions and, if not, raise the issue during the video conference.
+In many cases, informal and confidential fact-finding under the umbrella of the settlement conference process can help the parties get the information they need more quickly and cost-effectively.
+This topic can be explored at the video conference.

-If a party is claiming an inability to pay a judgment, counsel should also raise this issue at the telephonic status hearing and will be expected to provide verification of that fact prior to the settlement conference.
+If a party is claiming an inability to pay a judgment or settlement, counsel should also raise this issue at the video conference and will be expected to provide verification of that fact prior to the settlement conference.